 Applications must include a complete C.V., a supporting letter from the Department Chair, and a statement of purpose from the applicant, and should reach the Dean's Office by March 1st.
-Each department may nominate at most one candidate each year for the Distinguished Research Professorship and no candidate may be nominated in three successive years.
+Each department may nominate up to two candidates each year for this award.
+If two candidates are submitted, they must be ranked by the department.
 Please send 7 copies of the application.
 Selection will be made by a committee of Chairs.

 Those professors who have submitted applications for two consecutive years are requested to sit out for one year before making another submission.